SYGong/sygong.github.io/_posts/2018-12-16-palindrome-number.md

 Well, I don't buy it, because LeetCode keeps gaslighting us with integer overflow issues including this problem ([LeetCode's solution][solution] second intuition) and many others ([atoi], [reverse-integer] and etc.).
 If an integer limited to, say 32 bits, then $$O(2^{32}) = O(1)$$ and I don't see why its string needs **non-constant** space.

-I submit this solution anyway and it beats 70.27%, inluding some solutions above.
+I submit this solution and get
+> Runtime: **412 ms**, faster than **96.58%** of Python3 online submissions for Palindrome Number.

+Faster than any solutions above.

 ### Recursion
 The [sample](https://www.geeksforgeeks.org/check-if-a-number-is-palindrome/) is a little bit tricky.